ChristofSchwarz/nebula/README.md

  * Build a hypercube (combination of dimensions and measures) which underlies your picasso chart
  * Turn on "Cache" in the Changes you save are hot-replaced in the browser using localhost:8000
  * Use your code editor of choice and edit file ./src/pic-definitions.js

-> If you want to add "accordion menu" to the extension later, also download and add <a href="https://github.com/ChristofSchwarz/nebula/raw/master/accordion.js">this file</a> into /src

 ## Create Qlik Sense extension from project
  * When done with the picasso extension, stop the webservice (Press Ctrl+C in the Command Prompt where you ran nebula serve before)